mnit-rtmc/iris/docs/protocols.md

 # Protocols

-A [comm link] communicates with remote [controller]s using one of several supported protocols, each of which supports specific [device] types.
-Some protocols support **multi-drop** addressing, with multiple controllers per _comm link_.
+A [comm link] communicates with remote [controller]s using one of several protocols, each of which supports specific [device] types.
+Some also support **multi-drop** addressing, with more than one controller per _comm link_.

 ## Axis PTZ